centrifuge/tinlake-pools-goerli/README.md

-# tinlake-pools-kovan
+# tinlake-pools-goerli
-This repo stores pool metadata of active Tinlake pools on Kovan.
+This repo stores pool metadata of active Tinlake pools on goerli.

 ## Data Structure
 Pool metadata is stored in this repo.
 Use the following folder structure: